OdyAsh/OdyAsh-Notes/Islamic Stories/Arabs/Before Muhammad.excalidraw.md

 			],
 			"roundness": null,
 			"boundElements": [],
-			"updated": 1675574177857,
+			"updated": 1675658631250,
 			"link": null,
 			"locked": false,
 			"fontSize": 16,
 			"fontFamily": 2,
-			"text": "He took one of the idols, \ncalled Hubal, back to \nMecca, and ordered \neveryone to worship this \nidol, thus changing the \nArab's religion from \nworshipping Allah to \nworshipping idols", "rawText": "He took one of the idols, called Hubal, back to Mecca, and ordered everyone to worship this idol, thus changing the Arab's religion from worshipping Allah to worshipping idols", "baseline": 140,
+			"text": "So Amr ibn Luhayy took \none of the idols, called \nHubal, back to Mecca, \nand ordered everyone to \nworship this idol, thus \nchanging the Arab's \nreligion from worshipping \nAllah to worshipping idols", "rawText": "So Amr ibn Luhayy took one of the idols, called Hubal, back to Mecca, and ordered everyone to worship this idol, thus changing the Arab's religion from worshipping Allah to worshipping idols", "baseline": 140,
 			"textAlign": "center",
 			"verticalAlign": "middle",
 			"containerId": "1vNOGRz01pfpGZwAjywMx",
-			"originalText": "He took one of the idols, called Hubal, back to Mecca, and ordered everyone to worship this idol, thus changing the Arab's religion from worshipping Allah to worshipping idols"
+			"originalText": "So Amr ibn Luhayy took one of the idols, called Hubal, back to Mecca, and ordered everyone to worship this idol, thus changing the Arab's religion from worshipping Allah to worshipping idols"
 		},
 		{
 			"type": "arrow",
-			"version": 7125,
+			"version": 7232,
-			"versionNonce": 1627134610,
+			"versionNonce": 736720722,
 			"isDeleted": false,
 			"id": "_HflJ2XVS7i4JoYjrl6NS",
 			"fillStyle": "hachure",